top of page

 moodboard3.png

-Another interesting chart I worked on was a Tile Map.
-This map depicts Central Arizona Colorado River Water Users.
-The meticulous process of mapping each Arizona city, although time-consuming, proved to be a rewarding experience.
-Through a combination of HTML, CSS, and JavaScript coding on CodePen, I was able to design the map.
+This map depicts the Central Arizona Colorado River Water Users.
+Through a combination of HTML, CSS, and JavaScript coding on CodePen, I developed the map.

 tilemapbefore.png